Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: The perturbative expansion and Eikonal approximation of wave optics

 where the last approximation is valid for large $\nu |y|$.
 The first-order integral can be computed by first taking the integral in Fourier space by taking the Fourier transform of the potential, $\tilde{\psi}(k) = e^{-|k|}$.

 When the perturbative expansion is valid, the flux at the observer can be described as a small oscillatory modulation about an un-lensed image.
 That is, when $\kappa = 0$ (i.e. when there is no lens), $F(y) \equiv F_0(y) = 1$, exactly.
 Thus, in the perturbative limit, the flux is described by a small modulation about the un-lensed flux, $F^\mathrm{pert.}(y) = F_0(y) + i\epsilon g(y)$, for some function $g(y)$.
-This is what is sometimes referred to as the diffractive regime \citep{Rickett1990}, and it is qualitatively very distinct from geometric optics (a.k.a. the refractive regime).
-Whereas in geometric optics multiple isolated images form and interfere at the observer, the diffractive regime is effectively described by a single background image plus a small modulation.
+Whereas in geometric optics multiple isolated images form and interfere at the observer, the perturbative regime is effectively described by a single background image plus a small linear modulation.

 Fig.~\ref{fig:ray_diag} shows a schematic of the kind of lensing we are considering.
 A source emits radiation at some distance far from the lens and observer.
 The waves from the source encounter some lensing potential, $\psi(x)$, localized to the lens plane.
 This induces a phase variation in the wave front, which then propagates un-interrupted towards the observer, forming an interference pattern in the observer plane.
 The bottom panel shows the observed intensity computed for the rational lens for a fixed $\kappa = 5$ and different values of $\nu$.
-For $\nu = 0.01$, the lensing is firmly in the diffractive limit and the intensity is well-described by a small oscillatory modulation about unity (note that in Fig.~\ref{fig:ray_diag} the intensity fluctuations for $\nu = 0.01$ are multiplied by a factor of ten so that all three curves can be plotted on the same axis).
-For $\nu = 2$, the lensing is firmly in the refractive regime and is described by an interference pattern of multiple images.
-The curve for $\nu = 0.1$ is in a regime where neither the perturbative/diffractive or Eikonal/geometric approximations are good approximations.
+For $\nu = 0.01$, the lensing is firmly in the perturbative limit and the intensity is well-described by a small oscillatory modulation about unity (note that in Fig.~\ref{fig:ray_diag} the intensity fluctuations for $\nu = 0.01$ are multiplied by a factor of ten so that all three curves can be plotted on the same axis).
+For $\nu = 2$, the lensing is firmly in the geometric regime and is described by the interference of multiple images.
+The curve for $\nu = 0.1$ is in a regime where neither the perturbative nor Eikonal/geometric approximations are good approximations.